danielabel/trades/README.md

 ### Data loading: `pandas`

 I considered `pandas` vs `csv` for csv file loading.

-   `csv` looked to be operating at a lower level without helpful assumptions - great for low level control.
+`csv` looked to be operating at a lower level - great for low level control, but required a lot of control to have it working usefully and flexibly.
-   `pandas` got the job done and gave me options to consider.
+`pandas` looked o get the job of loading in and manipulating CSV files at a high level of abstraction and helped get stuff done.

-   With hindsight, `pandas` is a pretty heavy hammer to get done what I needed, and it might distract as much as it helps.
+`pandas` is a pretty heavy hammer to do what was needed, but I gained a lot of good defaults and probably produced a more flexible tool.

-   The tradeoffs at this point seem to be good defaults vs opaque.
-   For example: the loading of files is simple but more complex processing (calculating profit) was a little tricksy.
+### Data loading: also `pandas`

+Having made the choice of `pandas` for loading the data it seemed reasonable to also use this as a default for rendering a plot of the episode.
+There are a lot of wonderful plotting and graphing tools in the Python world, and it would be great to explore them further, but as an addition to this sample project, they felt like overkill.

 ### Unit testing framework: `pytest`

 There were a number of options here.
 I picked what looked to be a